treestride/treestride.github.io/README.md

+# TreeStride
-# TreeStride: A hybrid-based application for fitnesss and environmental conservation
+### A hybrid-based application for fitnesss and environmental conservation